austinhaas/clojurescript-demo/README.md

 # clojurescript-demo

-My absolutely minimal foundation for a ClojureScript project on Linux/Mac.
+My minimal foundation for a ClojureScript project on Linux/Mac.

 ## Dependencies

 * Java
 * Homebrew (Mac only; to install the Clojure CLI tools in the project dir)
 * [Clojure Tools](https://clojure.org/releases/tools)
-* Python 3 (optional)
+* Python 3 (optional; to start a simple webserver)

 ## Installation